 The Pennsylvania Gazette

-The Pennsylvania Gazette was one of the America’s most prominent newspapers from 1728—before the time period of the American Revolution—until 1800.
-Published in Philadelphia from 1728 through 1800, The Pennsylvania Gazette is considered The New York Times of the 18th century.
+The Pennsylvania Gazette was one of the America’s most prominent newspapers from 1728—before the time period of the American Revolution—until 1815.
+Published in Philadelphia from 1728 through 1815, The Pennsylvania Gazette is considered The New York Times of the 18th century.
 It was first published by Samuel Keimer and was the second newspaper to be published in Pennsylvania under the name The Universal Instructor in all Arts and Sciences: and Pennsylvania Gazette, alluding to Keimer’s intention to print out a page of Ephraim Chambers’ Cyclopaedia, or Universal Dictionary of Arts and Sciences in each copy.

 On October 2, 1729, Benjamin Franklin and Hugh Meredith bought the paper and shortened its name, as well as dropping Keimer’s grandiose plan to print out the Cyclopaedia.
 Franklin not only printed the paper but also often contributed pieces under aliases.
 His newspaper soon became the most successful in the colonies.
 This newspaper, among other firsts, would print the first political cartoon in America, “Join, or Die,” authored by Franklin himself.
-The Pennsylvania Gazette ceased publication in 1800, ten years after Franklin’s death.
+The Pennsylvania Gazette temporarily ceased publication in 1800, ten years after Franklin’s death.

 Duplessis portrait of Ben Franklin